-On the floor below the meter with a center pull yarn ball.
-Also, you can measure yarn coming off of a swift.
+On the floor below the meter.
+Preferably, with a center pull yarn ball.
 This creates an ideal tension for the yarn.
 As the ball lightens near the end, hold the yarn in your hand to add additional tension.
-You must use a ball winder to ensure a continuous pulling action.
-Do not pull by hand; accuracy will be off.

 What conditions should I avoid?